 As a child, your emotional needs were often ignored.
 You came up with ways to cope and survive.
 However, these “rules for living” are ultimately self-destructive because they are designed for living as a child in an unhealthy family and not as an adult in a normal life.
 The bottom line is that in some critical way, your emotional needs were not met as you grew up.
 It may have extended as far that you needed to take care of others in your life in order to make sure that you were taken care of.

-How Did My Dysfunctional Family Impact Me?
+How Dysfunctional Families Impact Us

 People who grow up in a chaotic, unpredictable and unhealthy family tend to have extremely similar traits and unhealthy coping patterns.
 This is what sets Adult Children of Dysfunctional Families (ACOD) apart from other people.
 ACODs are different from people who were raised in other types of families.
 They tend to view the world in a way that is unique.